Frequently Asked Questions

 Do I have to enroll in Medicare at age 65?

 Some individuals enroll in Medicare when they turn 65, while others may be able to delay enrollment if they have qualifying employer coverage.
-Reviewing your situation ahead of time can help avoid penalties or coverage delays.
+Reviewing your situation ahead of time may help avoid penalties or delays in coverage.

 When should I start reviewing my Medicare options?